JuliaPy/pyjulia/README.md

 Usage
 -----

-`pyjulia` provides a high-level interface which assumes a "normal" setup (e.g., `julia` is in your `PATH`) and a low-level interface which can be used in a customized setup.
+PyJulia provides a high-level interface which assumes a "normal" setup (e.g., `julia` is in your `PATH`) and a low-level interface which can be used in a customized setup.